softindex/datakernel/boot/README.md

 * Worker Pool: simply create worker pools for your applications and set the amount of workers
 * Guice integration: extension of [Google Guice](https://github.com/google/guice) Dependency Injection Framework to simplify work with service graph
-* Launcher: utility to facilitate app launching using configs, service graph and guice
+* Launcher: utility to facilitate app launching using configs, service graph and Guice

 The main component is a `ServiceGraphModule` which builds dependency graph based on Guice's object graph.
 It is used to start or stop services concurrently, according to their dependencies.